LEDparty/automate-git-commands/README.md

 # About

 A working git task automation script when you have a standard configuration setting with a name and an email.
+Normally works when everything set up properly, but may require troublshooting.

 This script executes the commands necessary for initializing a reporitory, making commits, generating ssh keys for your github account, and also configuring your repository to connect